rzvdaniel/sapper-dynamic-import/README.md

 ## 2. Svelte Template

 The aim is to asynchronously load compiled Svelte applications without any prior knowledge.
-The applications are not be part of the Sapper project itself, but they're loaded from an external path instead.
-For this, we have copied the compiled Svelte apps - called "Hello Svelte" and "Hello World" - to the [Apps] folder in this repository.
+The applications are not be part of the compile Sapper project, but they're loaded from an external path instead.

+The nice thing here is that the two Svelte applications are created separatelly in the "apps" folder.
+You can develope them independently and test with with "npm run dev".
+After compilation (npm run build) the bundled app files are copied to the "static-apps" folder from where they are dynamically loaded at runtime by the Sapper website.

-If you wish to create your own app (that can later be loaded in any kind of Svelte application), you can find more details here at [https://github.com/sveltejs/template].
+If you wish to create your own app, you can find more details here at [https://github.com/sveltejs/template].

+There are two additional configuration needed right now for the apps to correclt load the corresponding CSS bundles.

+1. Instruct the app

 ## 3. Sapper Template